 E — nExt stEps (What are the expected next steps?)

-For example, CORE praise that includes both caring and a challenge looks like this.
+How to give feedback examples: CORE praise that includes both caring and a challenge looks like this.

 “I asked you to help us be more efficient (context), you went above and beyond by implementing Slack (observation), the team is spending less time on email but more time communicating, which allows us to get more done in less time (result).
 We’d love for you to explore other tools that can help streamline communication in the office. (nExt stEps).”

 How to Give Feedback: 5 Things to Remember About Praise

 - Just like criticism, praise can be awkward; but it’s important to know what we do well and should continue doing.